Log4j: The Recap

 Access Continuous Security Monitoring

-There are two types of identities you need to continuously monitor when approaching AWS, Azure, and GCP environments.
+You need to continuously monitor two types of identities when approaching AWS, Azure, and GCP environments continuously.
 Understanding the types of identities that need to be managed and the appropriate level of access that they require helps to ensure the right identities have access to the right resources under the right conditions.

 Non-Person Identities: These are your service accounts, operational tools, serverless functions, and workloads that require an identity (role, service principle, etc) to make requests to your public cloud services.
 These identities include machines running in your environment, such as Amazon EC2 instances or AWS Lambda functions.
 You may manage non-person identities for external parties that need to access your cloud resources.